SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

 Sources of terms for financial services included <a href="#f2">UN DESA (2009)</a> and a digital financial inclusion report from the <a href="#f3">UNSGSA et al. (2018)</a>.
 For the topic approach, we allow some terms which are already closely related to the idea of access to stand alone without being connected to access or rights explicitly; this includes microfinance types (where access is a primary objective) and "financial inclusion".

-The string does find some results about access/barriers to medical care related to insurance, which somewhat outside of scope, but not completely.
+The string does find some results about access/barriers to medical care related to insurance, which somewhat outside of scope, but not completely. `banks` may find some results about "seed banks", but we consider these to fall under "natural resources" so are not considered out of scope for this target.

 ```py
 TS=